ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-sizing/index.md

 ## Resizing Columns When Data Is Rendered

 When auto sizing columns, the grid uses the rendered cells to work out the appropriate widths.
-This means that the result of calling `columnApi.autoSizeColumns()` is dependent on the browser's rendering and may also change depending on asynchronous rendering in your framework.
+This means that the result of calling `api.autoSizeColumns()` is dependent on the browser's rendering and may also change depending on asynchronous rendering in your framework.

-If you intend to call `columnApi.autoSizeColumns()` after creating the grid, in most cases it should be sufficient to wait for the `firstDataRendered` event before resizing.
+If you intend to call `api.autoSizeColumns()` after creating the grid, in most cases it should be sufficient to wait for the `firstDataRendered` event before resizing.